Inoshas/ICMA/README.md

-# Inverntory and cost management application
+# Inventory and cost management system
-This project aims to develop a inventory and account management application for small businesses.
-Self-employed business entrepreneurs frequently struggle to come up with the cash needed for expenses such as inventory management, tax preparation, and bookkeeping.
-We want to develop a clear reporting and managing system that is simple to use.
-In this project we mainly maintain two databases (DB) with distinct tables.
-Those DBs are names as;
+A small business inventory and account management application is what this project wants to create.
+Entrepreneurs who work for themselves frequently struggle to find the money for costs like inventory control, tax preparation, and bookkeeping.
+We want to create a transparent, user-friendly reporting and management system.
+We primarily maintain two databases (DB) in this project, each with unique tables.
+The names of those DBs are:
-#### Products DB
+#### Products Database
-  This contains two tables.
+  There are two tables here.
-* Products: Contains product details and available quantities of each product.
+* Products: Lists each product's specifications and available stock levels.
-* Unit price: This include the marginal cost details.
-In the calculation, marginal price is calculated based on the total expenses.
-Then user can deside the selling price.
+* Unit price: This includes information on marginal costs.
+Based on the overall expenses, the marginal price is computed in the computation.
+User can then choose the selling price.
 #### Expenses DB
 This contains four tables.
 * Phone bills : Company phone bill charges on monthly basis